gsegurapa/zat/slims/README.md

 Files and Directories
 =====================

+In addition to the files associated with Fine Uploader, here are the rest of the files and directories and what they do:

 * avatars -- holds avatar icons for the users
 * client.php -- simple PHP server utility to return the domain and IP address of the client